Hashdan-M/Recovering-Deleted-Files-File-Carving-with-FTK-Imager/README.md

 <img src="https://github.com/Hashdan-M/Recovering-Deleted-Files-File-Carving-with-FTK-Imager/blob/4aa73bedd7db10391b518c13c82f52d892b55e87/FTK%20Imager/logo.jpg"/></a>
 <h1>Recovering Deleted Files & File Carving with FTK Imager</h1>

-## 1. Recovering Deleted Files
+## 1. Recovering Deleted Files using FTK Imager

 One of the fundamental skills necessary for a forensic investigator is the ability to recover deleted files.
 When files are deleted, they remain on the storage medium until new data overwrites them.
 This means that even if a suspect attempts to erase evidence, those files can still be retrieved until the storage space is reused.
 For this experiment, we will utilize FTK Imager for the recovery process.
+This guide provides a systematic approach to recovering deleted files using FTK Imager, ensuring a thorough understanding of the process.

+### Instructions:

 Open Notepad and create a new text document.
 We will input a sample text and save the file with the name "Test."